govindak-umd/A-Star-Non-Holonomic/README.md

 Time for solution
 --

-approx 5 seconds for map generation
+approx 5 seconds for map generation<br/>
-1 second for solution
+1 second for solution<br/>
-2 seconds for visited and backtracked maps
+2 seconds for visited and backtracked maps<br/>
-<10 seconds for quiver plot
+<10 seconds for quiver plot<br/>

 After Reaching the goal, the backtracking will commence.

 	Once the backtracking is complete the following sets of outputs are given out:
 	Image of the obstacles (OpenCV)
-Animation showing the visited nodes and the backtracked path (using pygame) Graph plot showing path of solution (MatplotLib)
-Image of the visited nodes (OpenCV)
+	Animation showing the visited nodes and the backtracked path (using pygame) Graph plot showing path of solution (MatplotLib) Image of the visited nodes (OpenCV)
 	Image of backtracked path (OpenCV)
 	Graph plot showing quiver plot(MatplotLib)